4Lajf/quiz.karczma.moe/PYRKON_SETUP.md

 ## Overview

 The Pyrkon route is a music quiz feature that allows playing local video files from your computer.
-It functions similarly to the song quiz but with enhanced admin controls for local file management and video display.
+This is an admin-only interface for managing and presenting music quiz content.

 ## Features

-### User Side (identical to song quiz):
-- Music guessing game with timer
-- Answer submission
-- Real-time feedback
-- Difficulty-based filtering

 ### Admin Side:
 - **Local file playback** - Play video files directly from your computer disk